Super73: 2025

 In 2025; Super73 unveiled its “Legacy Series” line of e-bikes, building on the brand’s moto-inspired design heritage with updated powertrains, enhanced performance and new styling across its Z-, S- and R-series models.
 The Legacy Series introduces up to 30% more acceleration on selected models and UL 2271-compliant battery systems, offering riders improved pickup on start, hill-climbing ability and range improvements in a variety of colors and trim levels.
-The rollout reflects Super73’s strategy to broaden its appeal to both urban commuters and adventure-oriented riders, while keeping its position electric bicycle market.
+The rollout reflects Super73’s strategy to widen its appeal to both city- commuters and adventure-oriented riders, while keeping its position electric bicycle market.